 Clear user-friendly reporting | Integration with non-Zoho apps is difficult |

-Below are the common sentiments from users and our expert opinions:
+Here are some common sentiments from users and my expert opinion:

-- Scalable plans: A reviewer commented that Zoho Books’ free plan is great for startups and small businesses.
-We also like that it has flexible plans, meaning you can easily upgrade for extra features as your business grows.
+- Scalable plans: One reviewer commented that Zoho Books’ free tier is great for startups and small businesses.
+I also like that it has flexible plans, meaning you can easily upgrade for extra features as your business grows.

-- Not that easy to use: One user said it took them some time to learn and understand how to use the software, which is understandable since it’s a complicated program with plenty of features to master.
+- Not that easy to use: One reviewer shared that it took them some time to learn and understand how to use the software, which is understandable since it’s a complicated program with plenty of features to master.

-- Advanced features are only in higher tiers: You need to get at least the Professional plan to access advanced features, like bill management and inventory tracking—and some users consider that a drawback.
-However, we believe the provider’s higher plans are still considerably more affordable than those in similar premium software, like QuickBooks Online.
+- Advanced features are only in higher tiers: You need to get at least the Professional plan to access advanced features, like bill management and inventory tracking—and some consider that a drawback.
+However, I’d point out that Zoho Books’ higher plans are still considerably more affordable than those in similar premium software, like QuickBooks Online.

 As of this writing, here’s how Zoho Books is rated by third-party sites: